shikazx/Aim-Trainer-Remake/README.md

 ![GameMenu](https://imgur.com/GBNTHQU.png)

-## Stuffs used

-I used pygame to create the whole thing, and MSPaint/Pixlr for the assets.

-# Game Features
+## Game Features
 - Menu Screen
-- Options screen to change reticles
+- Options screen to change reticles (has a senjougahara reticle)
 - In-Game timer
 - Results screen which displays performance statistics
+- funny music

+## Stuffs used
+I used pygame to create the whole thing, and MSPaint/Pixlr for the assets.

 ## I want to play the game!